 Use the hastag: #UillinnConnect on social media or email photographs of your work to email@example.com so we can connect the work together!
-We will compile all the images at the end for an online exhibition of the work!
 Shared on social media and archived on our web here.

 Play on words, Play onwards

-The children are asked to return their artwork in the stamped, addressed envelope provided to Pól and Maire, who will then compile a limited edition book with a copy for each child.
+The children were asked to return their artwork in the stamped, addressed envelope provided to Pól and Maire, who then compiled a limited edition book with a copy for each child.

-Here's the first verse of one of the poems to give you an flavour:
+Here's the first verse of one of the poems to give you a flavour: